 As William Boyd writes in his brief history of the short story: “Chekhov saw and understood that life is godless, random and absurd, that all history is the history of unintended consequences.
 He knew, for instance, that being good will not spare you from awful suffering and injustice, that the slothful can flourish effortlessly and that mediocrity is the one great daemonic force.
 By abandoning the manipulated beginning-middle-and-end plot, by refusing to judge his characters, by not striving for a climax or seeking neat narrative resolution, Chekhov made his stories appear agonisingly, almost unbearably lifelike.”

 Contest Guidelines (Submissions open June 1):

+A link to submit entries will be posted on June 1st.
 Entries should be approximately 800 words or less.
 Submissions should be unpublished and in .rtf, .doc, or .docx format.
 Feel free to submit multiple stories, but as a SEPARATE entry (so that you complete an individual submission process for each story).
 All stories will be read blind.
-Work that is recognized (e.g. recognizable from writing workshops taught by NFFR’s Managing Editor, Meg Pokrass) will be disqualified.
-Stories containing gratuitous violence and sex will also be eliminated.

 The winner will receive $300 and publication in New Flash Fiction Review.
 Simultaneous submissions are welcome, but please notify us if your story has been accepted elsewhere.
 Submissions open on June 1st, 2019 and close on July 15th, 2019.
 Entry fee is $7.
 Winner and 2 finalists will be announced in early September.